Alcohol and Other Drug Counseling

 *To allow for social distancing during COVID-19, Let’s Talk currently requires appointments.

 Quest Diagnostics will submit a claim to your insurance company and the results will go directly to your doctor.
 If Quest does not participate with your insurance plan, Rutgers Student Health staff can help you find a local drawing station for a laboratory that accepts your insurance or we will draw your blood and your policy holder will receive a bill from Quest Diagnostics.

 Fees and Co-Pays

-All fulltime students are required have active health insurance.
+All full-time students are required to pay a student health fee and have active health insurance.

 No, co-pays are pre-paid by the student health fee included in your term bill.

 - Will I be charged if I want to see a therapist?